54nd339/Portfolio/content/posts/physics/heat.md

 ---
-title: Heat
+title: Thermal Properties of Matter - A Symphony of Heat
-description: Exploring the fascinating realm of thermal properties of matter.
+description: Heat - it’s not just for summer complaints!
+From why metal burns your fingers to how the sun keeps us alive, this post unravels the secrets of heat transfer, thermal expansion, and blackbody radiation.
+If you’ve ever wondered why your coffee cools down but the universe heats up—this one’s for you!
 date: 2023-02-03
 draft: false
 slug: /pensieve/physics/heat